dafitius/HBrick-Explorer/README.md

 ## controls

 Left clicking is all there is to it.
 When navigating the tree additional information about a selected item will be shown.
-Is an item contains arrays with other items linked to it those arrays will be shown as pop-up.
+If an item contains arrays with other items linked to it those arrays will be shown as pop-up.
 > Popups can be disabled inside the settings.txt

 ## settings